milkru/pavlaka/README.md

 # pavlaka

-Bake Godot lightmaps in **Blender (Cycles)** and bring them back as native **`LightmapGIData`**.
-It is a Godot editor plugin that adds a `BlenderLightmapGI` node with a **Bake Lightmaps** button, so the workflow feels just like the native `LightmapGI`.
+`pavlaka` bakes Godot lightmaps in **Blender (Cycles)** and imports them back as native **`LightmapGIData`**.

+It is a Godot editor plugin that adds a `BlenderLightmapGI` node with a **Bake Lightmaps** button, so the workflow feels close to the native `LightmapGI`.
-Tested on **Godot 4.5 to 4.7** (built on 4.7).
-Other Godot 4.x versions probably work too, they just have not been tested.
-The engine internals it leans on are version specific, so long term compatibility is not a goal.
-The Blender side uses the long stable bake API and works on **Blender 4.x and 5.x** (tested on 4.1.1 and 5.1.2).

 ![Example](https://github.com/milkru/data_resources/blob/main/pavlaka.png "Example")

-## Why use this over the native LightmapGI?
+## Why use this over native LightmapGI?

+* **Better looking bakes**
-- **Better looking bakes.** Cycles is a production path tracer, so the bounce light, soft shadows and ambient occlusion generally come out more accurate and natural than the native lightmapper.
+  Cycles is a production path tracer, so bounce light, soft shadows, and ambient occlusion usually look more natural.

-- **It will not crash the editor.** The bake runs as a separate Blender process, so a bake that fails or misbehaves cannot take Godot down with it.
-The native lightmapper sometimes does.
+* **Fewer light leaks**
-- **Fewer light leaks.** In the scenes tested, Cycles leaks far less light through walls, corners and thin geometry than the native lightmapper.
+  In tested scenes, Cycles leaks less light through walls, corners, and thin geometry than the native lightmapper.

+* **Safer baking**
+  The bake runs in a separate Blender process.
+If something fails, it should not crash the Godot editor.

+* **Background baking**
-- **Runs in the background.** The editor stays fully usable while a bake runs.
-The native bake locks the editor behind a modal progress dialog.
+  The editor stays usable while Blender bakes the lightmaps.

-- **Cancel any time.** Press Cancel and the bake stops right away.
-The native one often ignores the cancel or only reacts after a long delay.
-- **A single oversized mesh will not stop the bake.** If a mesh is too big to fit one page, its lightmap is scaled down to fit and a warning is logged, instead of the whole bake aborting the way the native one does.
-- **GPU baking by default, CPU when you want it.** It bakes on the GPU out of the box for speed, and you can switch to the CPU for the most consistent result.
-The native lightmapper only runs on the GPU.
+* **Live preview**
-- **Live preview.** Each mesh lights up in the viewport the moment Blender finishes baking it, so you watch the scene come together instead of staring at a black box.
+  Meshes update in the viewport as they finish baking, so you can watch the scene come together.

+* **Scriptable**
-- **Scriptable.** You can start a bake from any editor tool script with `PavlakaBaker.bake(...)`, which makes batch baking and automation easy.
+  Bakes can be started from editor scripts with `PavlakaBaker.bake(...)`, which makes batch baking and automation easier.

 ## Requirements

-- **Godot 4.x** (tested on 4.5 to 4.7)
+* **Godot 4.x**
+  Tested with Godot 4.5 to 4.7, built on 4.7.
+Other Godot 4.x versions may work, but they have not been tested.

-- **Blender 4.x or 5.x** (tested 4.1.1 and 5.1.2), available as an executable on disk
+* **Blender 4.x or 5.x**
+  Tested with Blender 4.1.1 and 5.1.2.
+Blender needs to be available as an executable on disk.

-- Static meshes with a **UV2** (lightmap) channel
+* Static meshes with a **UV2** lightmap channel.

 ## Install

-1. Copy the `pavlaka` addon (the `addons/pavlaka` folder) into your project's `addons` folder.
+1. Copy `addons/pavlaka` into your project's `addons` folder.
-2. Open **Project, Project Settings, Plugins** and enable **pavlaka**.
+2. Open **Project > Project Settings > Plugins** and enable **pavlaka**.
-3. On enable it finds Blender automatically and fills in **Project Settings, `pavlaka/blender_path`**.
-You only need to touch that (search "pavlaka" in Project Settings) if detection failed or you want a specific Blender version.
+3. When enabled, `pavlaka` tries to find Blender automatically and writes the path to **Project Settings > `pavlaka/blender_path`**.

+You only need to change `pavlaka/blender_path` if detection fails or if you want to use a specific Blender version.

 ## Quick start

-The workflow is the same as the regular `LightmapGI`, just with a `BlenderLightmapGI` node.
+The workflow is similar to the regular `LightmapGI`, but you use a `BlenderLightmapGI` node instead.

-1. Add a **`BlenderLightmapGI`** node to a 3D scene.
+1. Add a `BlenderLightmapGI` node to a 3D scene.
-2. Make sure your static meshes have a **UV2** (Import dock, Meshes, Light Baking = "Static Lightmaps", then Reimport).
+2. Make sure your static meshes have a **UV2** channel.
 3. Add a light and set its **Bake Mode** to **Static**.
-4. Select the node and press **Bake Lightmaps** in the 3D toolbar.
+4. Select the `BlenderLightmapGI` node and press **Bake Lightmaps** in the 3D toolbar.

-The **[Guide](docs/GUIDE.md)** covers the full workflow, the node parameters, scripting and the known limitations.
+See [docs/GUIDE.md](docs/GUIDE.md) for the full workflow, settings, scripting, and things to watch out for.

 ## Acknowledgements

-[Blender](https://www.blender.org) is a registered trademark of the Blender Foundation. pavlaka is an independent tool that calls Blender as an external application.
+[Blender](https://www.blender.org) is a registered trademark of the Blender Foundation.

+`pavlaka` is an independent tool that calls Blender as an external application.
 It is not affiliated with, endorsed by, or sponsored by the Blender Foundation.